-Known nationally as an innovative labor leader, David Rolf is the President of SEIU Healthcare 775NW, the fastest growing union the Northwest representing 43,000 home care and nursing home workers in Washington state and Montana.
+Known nationally as an innovative labor leader, David Rolf is the President of SEIU 775, the fastest growing union in the Northwest representing home care and nursing home workers in Washington state and Montana.

 He has led some of the largest organizing efforts since the 1930s.
 From 1995-1999 he led the successful organization of 75,000 home care aides in Los Angeles, the largest union organizing campaign since the 1940’s.
 He led the historic campaigns to win a $15 living wage ordinance in Seatac in 2013 and for a citywide $15 minimum wage in Seattle in 2014.
 The American Prospect calls him “the most successful union organizer of the last 15 years.”

 Since founding SEIU 775 in 2002, he has led its growth from 1600 to 43,000 members through new organizing, helped double the pay of its low-wage members, and bargained contracts that have created health, dental, vision, mileage, PTO, and other benefits for a previously minimum-wage, invisible workforce excluded from most labor and employment law protections.

 He is the founder and Chair of the SEIU Healthcare Training Partnership, a 501 (c) (3) school that enrolls 40,000 students a year in basic and continuing education programs leading to the Certified Home Care Aide credential as well as advanced apprenticeship programs; it is the largest long-term care sector workforce development institution in the country.
 He was also founder and Chair of the SEIU 775 Health Benefits Trust, which provides health benefits to tens of thousands of home care aides in Washington State and Montana.